JeffreyHoDev/JavascriptLesson/README.md

 # JavascriptLesson
 My note.
-Credited from Andrei's course: Javascript: The Advanced Concept in Udemy
+Credited to Andrei's course: Javascript: The Advanced Concept in Udemy